wavexx/python-bond/README.rst

 Javascript
 ----------

-Javascript is supported through `nodejs <http://nodejs.org/>`_.
+Javascript is supported through `NodeJS <http://nodejs.org/>`_, which uses the V8 engine.

 Requirements:

 * Only NodeJS v0.10.29 has been tested.
-The executable is expected to be called "nodejs".
-On Debian/Ubuntu, the package is simply ``nodejs``.
+On Debian/Ubuntu, the required package is simply called ``nodejs``.

 Limitations: